Geometric Model Selection for Latent Space Network Models: Hypothesis Testing via Multidimensional Scaling and Resampling Techniques: Simulations

 \subsubsection{Euclidean Geometry}

 Most commonly mentioned latent space models for networks that use Euclidean geometry as underlying latent space is the "Distance Models" proposed in \cite{hoff_latent_2002}.
-Later, \cite{rastelli_properties_2016} proposed the Gaussian latent position model(Gaussian LPM, GLPM), in which a non-normalized Gaussian density is used for edge instead of logistic link function in Distance Models.
-We will use the Gaussian LPM as the Euclidean latent space models, and it's given by:
+Later, \cite{rastelli_properties_2016} proposed the Gaussian latent position model, in which a non-normalized Gaussian density is used for edge instead of logistic link function in Distance Models.
+We will use the Gaussian LPM \eqref{eq:GLPM} as the Euclidean latent space models. \cite{rastelli_properties_2016} has also shown that both expected average degree and clustering coefficient have explicit forms for Gaussian LPM, and are given by:

-where $d$ is the dimensional of the underlying Euclidean space and in this study, we set $d=2$. $\gamma>0$ and is a parameter for the multivariate normal distribution, $\tau \in [0,1]$ and $\phi>0$, where $\tau$ controls the sparsity of the network and $\phi$ relates the probability of having an edge between two nodes with their distances in the latent space.\\ \cite{rastelli_properties_2016} has also shown that both expected average degree and clustering coefficient have explicit forms for Gaussian LPM, and are given by: